 - Goserelin (Zoladex)

-Another medicine, degarelix (Firmagon), is an LH-RH antagonist.
-It reduces androgen levels more quickly and has fewer side effects.
-It is used in men with advanced cancer.
+LH-RH antagonists are another class of treatments, including degarelix (Firmagon) and relugolix (Orgovyx).
+They reduce androgen levels more quickly and have fewer side effects.
+LH-RH antagonists are used in men with advanced cancer.

 Some doctors recommend stopping and restarting treatment (intermittent therapy).
 This approach appears to help reduce hormone therapy side effects.
 However, it is not clear if intermittent therapy works as well as continuous therapy.
 Some studies indicate that continuous therapy is more effective or that intermittent therapy should only be used for select types of prostate cancer.